MicrosoftDocs/fabric-docs/docs/data-factory/connector-kusto-dataflows.md

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]

-## Copy the query URI
+## Copy the query URI of your KQL database

+If you are using the Azure Data Explorer (Kusto) to connect to a KQL database, first copy your query URI using the following steps:

-1. Navigate to your KQL Database.
+1. Navigate to your KQL database.

 2. Copy the **Query URI** from the database details card in the database dashboard and paste it somewhere to use in a later step.